Create Calculated Fields in Microsoft Access Select Queries

 A calculated field in Design View in a query may appear in the Field row as follows:

 These calculations are not case sensitive so you could also enter:

 Creating a calculated field using the Expression Builder

 To create a query with a calculated field using the Expression Builder:

-- In Query Design View, in the grid, click in a blank column in the Field row, enter the new field name followed by a colon (:).
+- In Query Design View, in the grid, click in a blank column in the Field row and then enter the new field name followed by a colon (:).

 - Click Builder in the Query Setup group in the Query Tools Design tab in the Ribbon or press Ctrl + F2.
 The Expression Builder appears.
 Enter the expression or click the + beside Functions and then click Built-In Functions to view the functions available in Access.